What parents and other concerned adults can do to keep kids tobacco free

 - Support your child if they’re trying to quit.
-You and your child need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
+You and your child both might need to prepare for the mood swings and crankiness that can come with nicotine withdrawal.
 Offer your teen the 5 Ds to get through the tough times:

 - The craving will go away with time.

 - breath: Take a few calming deep breaths.

 - water: It will help flush out the chemicals.

 - something else: Find a new, healthy habit.

 - Talk about your thoughts and feelings.

-- Make a list with your teen or pre-teen of the reasons why they want to quit.
+- Make a list with your teen or pre-teen of the reasons they want to quit.
 Refer to this list when your child is tempted.